-1. This document is written based on Intel® Communications Chipset 89xx Series Software for Linux package DH89xxCC.L.1.0.1-15.
+1. This document is written based on Intel® Communications Chipset 895x Series Software for Linux package DH895xCC.L.1.0.1_31.
 Other software versions may have features or porting guides that are different from those described here.
 2. For further assistance such as obtaining the SDK and the associated documentation, please contact Intel support directly.
 Chapter 2.
 Installing the OS and Preparing for the Software Installation 2.1 Configuring the BIOS on the System The BIOS configuration needs to be updated to allow the operating system to be successfully installed on the development kit.
 The following steps must be performed to properly configure the BIOS: - 1.
 Power on the development kit.
 Watch closely for the prompt to enter BIOS setup.
-Press F2 (or other command as instructed by your system's manual) when prompted. - 2.
-Update the Boot order so that the DVD-ROM drive is the first boot option.
+Press F2 (or other command as instructed by your system's manual) when prompted. - Update the Boot order so that the DVD-ROM drive is the first boot option (if you the operating system is to be installed from the DVD-ROM).
 The option is available under: Boot > Boot Option Priorities (the menu directory depends on your BIOS) 3.
-Ensure the SATA mode is set to AHCI Advanced > SATA Configuration > SATA Mode>AHCI Mode 4.
-Disable Intel® SpeedStep technology (if this option is configurable) Advanced > Power & Performance > Intel (R) SpeedStep(tm) Save your changes and exit.
+Disable Intel® SpeedStep technology to achieve maximum Intel® QuickAssist Technology performance (if this option is configurable) Advanced >CPU Configuration>CPU Power Management Configuration> Intel (R) SpeedStep(TM) or EIST (Enhanced Intel SpeedStep Technology) Save your changes and exit.
 Then reboot the system.